jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2025-02-18-realtime-dashboard-1/index.md

 ## Deploy Services

-The docker compose services can be deployed using Docker Compose with the command `docker-compose -f producer/docker-compose.yml up -d`.
-Once started, the server can be checked with a [WebSocket client](https://github.com/lewoudar/ws/) using the command `ws listen ws://localhost:8000/ws`, and its logs can be monitored by running `docker logs -f producer`.
+The Docker Compose services can be deployed using the command `docker-compose -f producer/docker-compose.yml up -d`.
+Once started, the server can be checked with a [WebSocket client](https://github.com/lewoudar/ws/) by executing `ws listen ws://localhost:8000/ws`, and its logs can be monitored by running `docker logs -f producer`.

 ![](featured.gif#center)